 USDA’s FSA has issued a plain language guide to applying for FSA loans and FSA loan servicing called Your Guide to FSA Loans [PDF link] that is helpful for farmers of all types.

-The Center for Rural Affairs’ Guide to USDA Farm Service Agency Beginning Farmer Loan Programs offers excellent guidance to FSA programs targeted to the next generation of family farmers.
+Check out the USDA Farm Service Agency’s Guide for Beginning Farmer Loan Programs offers excellent guidance to FSA programs targeted to the next generation of family farmers.

 If you’re interested in federal funding, see the National Sustainable Agriculture Coalition‘s list of conservation programs for sustainable agriculture, including deadlines and eligibility requirements.
 Contact your local NRCS office to learn more.